Section 511 is an amendment currently being considered by Congress during the 2013 reauthorization of the Rehabilitation Act.

 WID News and Announcements

-On behalf of the Board of Directors of the World Institute on Disability, I invite you to support our annual Disability Policy Summit and Ever Widening Circle, our premier gala celebrating WID’s work and disability culture, on Thursday, October 24, 2013 at the universally designed and award-winning Ed Roberts Campus in Berkeley, California.
+This year the World Institute on Disability is celebrating its 30th anniversary.
+Please join us on Thursday, October 24, 2013, at our annual Disability Policy Summit and Ever Widening Circle, our premier gala celebrating WID’s work and disability culture.
+The event will be held again this year at the universally designed and award-winning Ed Roberts Campus in Berkeley, California.

 The World Institute on Disability and partners at the Ed Roberts Campus are inviting submissions of recipes, tips and ideas for a “Disability Cookbook.”
 We’re hoping this will be a fun way for all to participate in improving our nutrition and making cooking and food preparation more accessible, available and fun, so we’ll actually do it!